fmadotto/github-to-teams-webhook-formatter/README.md

 venv\Scripts\activate     # For Windows
 ```

-4. Install the required dependencies.
+4. Install the required dependencies (if any errors, check paths on requirements.text)

 ```
 pip install -r requirements.txt